 Anime and Manga

-- Kokage Kuga from Sketchbook tells at one point that terrestrial globe makes her think of this trope.
+- Kokage Kuga from Sketchbook says at one point that a terrestrial globe makes her think of this trope.
 It's so easy to grab, right?

-- One picture of Friend from 20th Century Boys (the pic on that page, actually), has the world floating in front of his outstretched hands.
+- One picture of Friend from 20th Century Boys, has the world floating in front of his outstretched hands.

 - One of the volume covers of The Lucifer and Biscuit Hammer has Samidare eating the planet with a spoon.